Ethan Fuller

 About Me

-I consider myself pretty lucky because sports journalism helps me find inspiration anywhere and everywhere, every single day.
+I consider myself lucky because sports journalism helps me find inspiration anywhere and everywhere, every single day.

 Athletes from all walks of life can inspire.
 Many, like NBA player PJ Dozier, are dream-chasers who sacrifice a normal lifestyle to reach the highest level of their craft.
 They're often trail-blazers, such as Justė Jocytė, who first squared off against WNBA-caliber basketball players at 14 years old.
 And in some circumstances, like with Keyona Raines and Hijjah Allen-Paisley, or Jaylynn Conway-Hernandez, or Brandon Eang, they have overcome obstacles most of us can't even fathom.